Skip to main content Skip to navigation

 Spanning the Feather River near Downtown Oroville, the historic, now pedestrian-only Table Mountain Bridge, built in 1907, is worth a walk over.
 You can use it to get from Downtown Oroville to the Feather River Fish Hatchery—two photo-worthy spots in their own right — and also get beautiful shots of the Feather River.
 For landscape photographers, capture beautiful shots of the bridge from the nearby Feather River Nature Center.

-One of the first rivers to be officially designated as Wild and Scenic, the Highway 70 Feather River Scenic Byway is worth the drive alone.
+One of the first rivers to be officially designated as Wild and Scenic, the Feather River Canyon is worth the drive alone.
 Traveling 60 miles west-east across Butte and Plumas counties along the North Fork Feather River, few California highways feature such natural beauty and diversity in terrain, landscape, wildlife, and elevation as the Canyon portion of Feather River Scenic Byway.
 Capture images of spring waterfalls and wildflowers, brilliant fall foliage, and a variety of historic bridges.